EscamillaLuis/Conteo-CO2/README.md

 ## Sequence of operation

-1. A new CO2 value is read from the module.
+1. `pasco2_task` samples CO2 concentration and `radar_task` updates entry and exit counts.

-2. `pasco2_task` notifies the publisher task with the new CO2 value.
+2. When either value changes, the publisher task transmits the new data on `MQTT_PUB_TOPIC`.

-3. The publisher task publishes this new CO2 data to the remote server on a defined topic.
-You can verify this data from the MQTT broker.
+3. Time and date are synchronized through SNTP, and counters reset automatically at the end of the day.

-4. The MQTT broker sends the configuration as a JSON string to this client to configure the 'sensor-xensiv-pasco2' library.
-This allows the example to perform remote configuration.
+4. The MQTT broker can send JSON configuration messages on `MQTT_SUB_TOPIC` to adjust sensor parameters.

 **Notes:**